 His “rich dad” is his friend’s father, and his “poor dad” is his own father.

 He teaches the valuable yet very different lessons he learned from each Dad and how they affected the trajectory of his life and his financial future.

 This book presents some very interesting and thought-provoking ideas about money you may not have heard anywhere else.

 This popular personal finance book opened many peoples’ eyes to the surprisingly frugal way that many millionaires actually live.

 Many people assume that all millionaires live lavish lifestyles because that’s what our society advertises these days, but that’s simply not the case.

 The Millionaire Next Door outlines seven common traits that most millionaires possess.
 Some of them might shock you.

 by Ramit Sethi

-If you find too much investment chatter and retirement talk confusing then you will be pleasantly surprised with how relatable this book is.
+If you find too much investment chatter and retirement talk confusing, then you will be pleasantly surprised by how relatable this book is.